About Columbia County

 The office maintains grantor-grantee indexes dating back to Columbia County's founding in 1875.
 Columbia County offers online property record searching through Columbia County website, though some historical records may only be accessible in person.
 Columbia County Assessor's Office, located in the same courthouse, maintains property tax assessment records, parcel maps, property characteristics, ownership information, and assessed valuations.

 The Assessor provides an online GIS mapping system and property search tool accessible through Columbia County website where users can search by owner name, parcel number, or address to view assessment data, legal descriptions, and tax information.
-Columbia County Treasurer's Office handles property tax collection and can be reached for All property records are public under Washington law, though personal information may be redacted under privacy statutes.
+Columbia County Treasurer's Office handles property tax collection and can be contacted through the office’s website.
+All property records are public under Washington law, though personal information may be redacted under privacy statutes.

 Vital Records